Get Started with MerryQuery

 -

-Note 1: Course-related documents like the syllabus can be exempt from these modes if the instructor chooses.
+Note 1: Course-related documents like the syllabus can be exempt from workspace-specific restrictions if the instructor chooses.
 During the upload process, there is an option to determine that.

 -

-Note 2: You can always access this option and change the mode.
+Note 2: You can always access these settings and change the GenAI level or workspace documents later.

 -